Timing to shot and audio are key aspects of the subtitling process which contribute to the ease at which subtitles are consumed by members.

 1: Timing to audio

-Subtitles should have an in-time which is on the first frame of audio (or as close to it as possible, using the waveform as reference, unless the scenario falls into the timing to shot change rules in section 2).
+Subtitles should have an in-time which is on the first frame of audio or as close to it as possible (within 1-2 frames of the first frame of audio is acceptable), using the waveform as reference, unless the scenario falls into the timing to shot change rules in section 2).

-The out-time can be extended up to 12 frames past the timecode at which the audio ends if reading speed requires it.
+The out-time can be extended up to 12 frames past the timecode at which the audio ends.

-When timing a sequence of subtitles, create a run of subtitles with even gaps by bumping up the out-time of the previous subtitle to two frames before the in-time of the new subtitle where any gaps of 12 frames or fewer exist.
+When timing a sequence of subtitles, create a run of subtitles with even gaps by bumping up the out-time of the previous subtitle to two frames before the in-time of the new subtitle where any gaps of fewer than 12 frames exist.
 This is sometimes known as “chaining” or “closing gaps”.
 This is described further below.

 2: Timing to the shot change